Hey, Special Needs Moms-You complain too much!

 Laws that Protect People with Disabilities

-Did you even know that all the laws that protect our families are all complaint-based?
+Did you even know that all the laws that protect our families are complaint-based?

-IDEA-Of course you’ve all heard of this one, the law that provides our kids with a “free and appropriate education.” {gag} But guess what?
-Think about it, there’s no oversight.
-Sure, states have compliance monitoring set up, but that only checks for administrative details (IE-did they give you the IEP meeting invitation 10 days prior to the meeting?).
 It does nothing to check the outcomes of children with disabilities (graduation rates, job placement).
-It does nothing to check on quality or effectiveness of programming.
-The only way IDEA ever gets tested is when a parent files for Due Process and takes the school to the hearing.
+It does nothing to check on the quality or effectiveness of programming.
+IDEA gets tested only when a parent files for Due Process and takes the school to the hearing.
 Other than that, no system of checks and balances.
 Complaint based.
 If a parent doesn’t complain, the status quo remains.
+Parents are the IEP Police.

 ADA-Ah, the Americans with Disabilities Act.
 Because of this, our country is so much easier to navigate, isn’t it?
 Except when it’s not.
-And if it’s not…well, you just have to file a complaint.
-But even then, if the business can show that the changes you are asking for are not “readily achievable“ then they are off the hook for making the change.
+And if it’s not…well, you have to file a complaint.
+But even then, if the business can show that the changes you are asking for are not “readily achievable,” they are off the hook for making the change.

-Insurance– There are all kinds of laws in place to regulate insurance companies.
-But, if you feel you’ve been wronged, just go ahead and file a complaint with your state’s office of the Attorney General.
+Insurance– There are all kinds of laws regulating insurance companies.
+But if you feel you’ve been wronged, you can file a complaint with your state’s office of the Attorney General.

 Fantastic idea!
 That’s it!
 Let’s all band together, form large disability voting coalitions, and vote for what we want.
 It would likely be successful, except that many of our folks might not be able to get to their polls.